shoaib-codes/SPM-IUB-/README.md

-# SPM-IUB-
+# SPM-IUB
-SPM through web programming
+This is the code/reports for the SPM done by me and 5 other members from IUB